 Director of Clinical Operations, Department of Emergency Medicine

 Explore This Fellowship

-Fellows will develop expertise in care delivery processes, fiscal management, relations with other hospital departments, health policy as it relates to emergency care delivery, personnel management and quality and safety initiatives both at department and hospital levels.
-Much of the activity will involve participating in inter-professional teams.
+Fellows will develop expertise in care delivery processes, fiscal management, relations with other hospital departments, health policy as it relates to emergency care delivery, personnel management, and quality and safety initiatives both at department and hospital levels.
+Much of the activity will involve participating in inter-professional, multidisciplinary teams.

-- Obtain fundamental knowledge of ED administration with particular attention to the role of the ED in the hospital and the health care system as a whole
+- Obtain fundamental knowledge of ED administration with particular attention to the role of the ED in the hospital and health care system as a whole

 - Form a foundation for conducting research on the provision of emergency services

 The Fellowship begins July 1 and lasts two years.
 A one-year fellowship is available for applicants who already have an advanced business or management degree (e.g., MBA).
-These candidates would take the Clinical Effectiveness Course at Harvard T.H.
+These candidates would enroll in the Clinical Effectiveness Course at Harvard T.H.
 Chan School of Public Health (HSPH) as it is unlikely that their management degree included courses (such as Epidemiology) that are necessities in the medical arena.

 How to Apply